Dumbbell Back Workout at Home (No Bench Required)

 1. Hold a dumbbell with an overhand grip and allow it to hang in front of you.
 Keep your back straight.

-2. Lift the dumbbell, get it as close as possible to the chin using your arms, and elevate your shoulders to squeeze your trapezius muscles.
+2. Lift the dumbbell, use your arms to get it as close as possible to the chin, and elevate your shoulders to squeeze your trapezius muscles.

-3. Now lower the dumbbell under controlled motion until it comes back to its starting position.
+3. Now, lower the dumbbell under controlled motion until it returns to its starting position.

 4. Remember to breathe out when you work hard.